-In anticipation for our Japan family holiday later in the year, we asked a few fellow travel bloggers for their tips with regards to the best things to do in Japan with kids.
-Given we are visiting Tokyo, Osaka, Kyoto and Hiroshima we specifically asked for tips on things to do in Japan for kids around these areas.
+In anticipation of our Japan family holiday, we asked fellow travel bloggers for their thoughts on the best things to do in Japan with kids.
+Given we visited Tokyo, Osaka, Kyoto and Hiroshima, we specifically asked for tips on things to do in Japan for kids around these areas.

 21 of The Best Things to do in Japan with Kids

 There are so many great things for kids to do in Japan, that we can’t name them all – but here are 21 suggestions from my fellow travel bloggers.

 The Best Things to do in Tokyo with Kids

 Check out some of the best things to do in Tokyo with kids, as well as in the surrounding areas.